pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ```
 ### Configure Replica Node

 Before the replica node starts replicating data from the master node, you need to create a copy of the primary node’s data directory to the replica’s data directory.
-To achieve this first, stop the PostgreSQL service on the replica node.
+To achieve this first, stop the PostgreSQL service on the replica node using below command.

 ```console
 sudo systemctl stop PostgreSQL